Video game conversion: History

 The earliest video game conversions were almost exclusively home versions of popular arcade games.
 The first examples were conversions of Atari's Pong in the form of consoles with this one game built-in, as well as consoles that included a number of variations on the game.
 Atari produced their own "official" conversion of the game for home use, but a number of other imitators such as Sears' Telegames Pong IV were also on the market.

 With the beginning of the video game era, Atari released their Atari 2600 console for which they licensed and produced a number of home conversions of popular arcade titles, including Pac-Man by Namco, Space Invaders and Defender.
 Later, other third-party developers and publishers such as Activision and Coleco produced games like Donkey Kong for the Atari 2600.

 Data East introduced the concept of a convertible arcade system board, or arcade conversion system, with the DECO Cassette System.
 It was the first interchangeable arcade system, developed in 1979 before it was released in 1980.
-It inspired Sega's Convert-a-Game system, which released in 1981.
+It inspired Sega's Convert-a-Game system, which was released in 1981.
 Mr. Do!
 (1982) by Universal was the first hit arcade game sold as a conversion kit.
-After the golden age of arcade video games came to an end circa 1983, the arcade video game industry began recovering circa 1985 with the arrival of software conversion kit systems, such as Sega's Convert-a-Game system, the Atari System 1, and the Nintendo VS. System, the latter being the Western world's introduction to the Famicom (NES) hardware in 1984, prior to the official release of the NES console; the success of the VS. System in arcades was instrumental to the release and success of the NES in North America.
+After the golden age of arcade video games came to an end circa 1983, the arcade video game industry began recovering circa 1985 with the arrival of software conversion kit systems, such as Sega's Convert-a-Game system, the Atari System 1, and the Nintendo VS. System, the latter being the Western world's introduction to the Nintendo Entertainment System (NES) hardware in 1984, prior to the official release of the NES console; the success of the VS. System in arcades was instrumental to the release and success of the NES in North America.